 - International Student Programs has a range of things to do including trips to see some of the local area, Friendship Program activities etc

 - Centre for Student Engagement at UOW Pulse has activities, programs and ways to volunteer or join a club or society.

 - Enjoy sport at URAC.

 Maintaining your student visa.

-- Information on student and other visas is available from DIBP at www.immi.gov.au
+- Information on student and other visas is available from the Department of Home Affairs at https://www.homeaffairs.gov.au/trav/stud

-DIBP can also be contacted on 131881.
+DHA can also be contacted on 131881.
 When calling if you are unsure of the information being provided it is always a good idea to wait on the line so you can speak with an operator rather than hearing a recorded message.
-If you are still having difficulty, come and speak with a SSA who can help you through this process.
+If you are still having difficulty, contact a SSA who can help you through this process.

-The information listed on the DIBP website and provided through their phone service and publications changes regularly.
+The information listed on the DHA website and provided through their phone service and publications changes regularly.
 Always check your information is correct at the current time.
 Don't rely on what you hear from your friends.
-Always check the website or speak with someone from DIBP for the advice you need.
+Always check the website or speak with someone from DHA for the advice you need.